asynx-dev/www/docs/blog/20/5-gettig_started_to_vitis_acceleration_flow_with_zynq_7000.md

 ## Running Accelerator on ZC706

-Under `Vitis-Tutorials/Getting_Started/Vitis/example/zc706/hw_emu/`, you
+Under the directory
-will find `build.sh` run this script ```$ sh build.sh```.
-This may take time to finish.
+`Vitis-Tutorials/Getting_Started/Vitis/example/zc706/hw_emu/`,
-`package` folder should be created by the script.
+you will find `build.sh` run this script ```$ sh build.sh```.
+This may take time to finish. `package` folder should be created by the script.
 ZC706 will boot from SD card in this tutorial.
-Switch SW11 on ZC706 board should look like below image for boot mode SD.
+Switch SW11 on ZC706 board should look like below image for boot mode SD card.

 ![zc706_sw11](img/5-zc706_sw11.png)